Need help in finding the right sunscreen? Here’s everything you need to know about sun protectors and the best ones for your skin type.

 Hands up if you’re guilty of starting a sunscreen routine too late, or if you’ve (gasp!) never found a need for it.
-As much as it pains me to admit, I was once doubtful of this skinsaver and have paid the price for it when an obvious age spot crept up on me in my early twenties.
-Don’t learn the hard way – whether you’re a skincare diehard or not, it’s time to take this wonder product seriously.
+Skincare diehard or not, it’s time to take this wonder product seriously.
 Not only does it decrease the risk of skin cancer, it also helps to prevent premature ageing, pigmentation and blotchiness.
-But if you’re baffled by the many labels, don’t fret; we break down everything you need to know about sunscreen, including SPF, PA and the difference between physical and chemical sunblocks.
+But if you’re baffled by the many labels, don’t fret.
+We break down everything you need to know about sunscreen, including SPF, PA and the difference between physical and chemical sunblocks.

 Sunscreens, sunblocks and suntan lotions

-First of all, avoid anything called ‘suntan lotion’ like the plague – these have a poor SPF (that’s Sun Protection Factor), and are oils, which don’t shield you from the sun.
-Both sunscreens and sunblocks are good sun protectants; expect the latter to have a thicker and chalky consistency due to the use of titanium oxide or zinc oxide as the active ingredients.
+First of all, avoid anything called ‘suntan lotion’ like the plague – these have a poor SPF (that’s Sun Protection Factor) and are oils, which don’t shield you from the sun.
+Both sunscreens and sunblocks are good sun protectants.
+Expect the latter to have a thicker, chalky consistency due to the use of titanium oxide or zinc oxide as active ingredients.

 How high should your SPF be?

 SPF measures how well a sunscreen protects you from UVB rays (the cause of sunburn).
 A minimum of SPF30 is best recommended as it blocks 97% of UV-B rays, though SPF50 is ideal as it blocks 98% of UVB rays.
 Any higher is said to be false advertising.

 Most sunscreens only protect you from UVB rays – ideally, they should also shield you from UVA rays (these penetrate deep into the skin and can cause premature ageing).